TYPES OF RETIREMENT PLANS

 PLEASE NOTE: The information being provided is strictly as a courtesy.
 When you access one of these websites, you are leaving our website and assume total responsibility and risk for your use of the websites you are linking to.
 We make no representation as to the completeness or accuracy of information provided at these websites.
 Nor is the company liable for any direct or indirect technical or system issues or any consequences arising out of your access to or your use of third-party technologies, websites, information and programs made available through this website.

-Investment Advisory Services offered through Investment Advisor Representatives of Cambridge Investment Research Advisors, Inc., a Registered Investment Adviser Securities offered through Registered Representatives of Cambridge Investment Research, Inc., a broker-dealer, member FINRA (www. finra.org) and SIPC (www.sipc.com), to residents of: AL, AR, AZ, CA, DC, FL, GA, IL, KS, KY, LA, MA, MD, MI, MN, MO, MS, NC, NE, NM, NJ, NY, NV, OH, NY, PA, SC, TN, TX, VA, VT, WA, WI, WV, WY.
+Investment Advisory Services offered through Investment Advisor Representatives of Cambridge Investment Research Advisors, Inc., a Registered Investment Adviser Securities offered through Registered Representatives of Cambridge Investment Research, Inc., a broker-dealer, member FINRA (www. finra.org) and SIPC (www.sipc.com), to residents of: AL, AR, AZ, CA, CO, DC, FL, GA, HI, IL, IN, KS, KY, LA, MA, MD, MI, MN, MO, MS, NC, NE, NM, NJ, NY, NV, OH, NY, PA, SC, TN, TX, VA, VT, WA, WI, WV, WY.
 Cambridge and Slate, Disharoon, Parrish & Associates, LLC are not affiliated.

 A broker-dealer, investment advisor, BD agent, or IA representative may only transact business in a state if first registered appropriately.
 Follow-up, individualized responses to persons in a state by such a firm or individual that involve either effecting or attempting to effect transactions in securities or the rendering of personalized investment advice for compensation, will not be made without first complying with appropriate registration requirements.
 For information concerning the licensing status or disciplinary history of a broker-dealer, investment adviser, BD agent, or IA representative, a consumer should contact his or her state securities law administrator.